2giosangmitom/2giosangmitom-bot/README.md

 - **🎯 Random LeetCode Question**: Get a random problem whenever you need it.
 - **⚙️ Smart Filtering**: Pick problems by difficulty, topic, or paid-only status.
 - **💖 Motivation Boost**: Stuck on a tough one?
 Summon a random cute anime girl image from [waifu.pics](https://waifu.pics/) to keep your spirits up!
+- **🕐 Automatic Updates**: LeetCode problem data is automatically updated daily at 2:00 AM UTC to ensure you get the latest problems.

 ## 🚀 Getting Started